matthieupoupin3704-alt/xarm6-morpion/README.md

 - Human move validation (30-frame threshold) can feel sluggish: tunable in `VisionSystem`

 **Suggested next steps** (see [Future Work](#future-work) for detail)
-1. Board homography via corner markers — would eliminate the SCAN calibration step entirely
+1. Board homography via corner markers: would eliminate the SCAN calibration step entirely
-2. Replace ArUco with a neural classifier (MobileNet/YOLO) — more robust to occlusion and lighting
+2. Replace ArUco with a neural classifier (MobileNet/YOLO): more robust to occlusion and lighting
 3. Robot vs. robot mode — the `RobotController` architecture already supports two instances

 **To get started**